avajs/ava/docs/06-configuration.md

 ## Requiring extra modules

-Use the `require` configuration to load extra modules before test files are loaded. **Accepts relative paths only**.
-Paths are resolved against the project directory and can be loaded through `@ava/typescript`.
+Use the `require` configuration to load extra modules before test files are loaded.
+Relative paths are resolved against the project directory and can be loaded through `@ava/typescript`.
+Otherwise, modules are loaded from within the `node_modules` directory inside the project.

 You may specify a single value, or an array of values: